12th July, 2021

 Industry memberships are sometimes mandatory, but more often simply recommended, and involve businesses joining governing bodies (of sorts) that oversee their industries – whether regionally or internationally.
 The ACCC lists a number of these industry associations on its website, while New Zealand also have an array of industry and trade associations.

 When you start running your business, you’re riding on a wave of optimism.
 Finally, everything’s going to go your way.
-You’ll make the money you were previously denied, have the freedom you always craved, and be able to truly express yourself – but things won’t always go your way, and unless you want to hit a bump in the road and crash, you need business insurance.
+You’ll make the money you were previously denied, have the freedom you always craved, and be able to truly express yourself.

 Depending on the type, breadth and level of insurance you go for, this can be a modest cost or a massive one.
 Either way, it’s not something that any business owner should ignore.